 A woman whose unborn baby died after she was shot in the stomach during an argument has been charged with manslaughter because she allegedly started the fight – while the shooter walked free.

 Police initially charged Ebony Jemison, 23, with manslaughter but the charge was dismissed when a grand jury failed to indict her.

-The argument, which allegedly took place outside a shop in Pleasant Grove on 4 December last year, was about the unborn baby’s father.
+It is believed the argument outside a shop in Pleasant Grove, known as “the good neighbour city”, on 4 December last year was about the unborn baby’s father.

 Jones, who was five months pregnant at the time, was picked up in a car after she was shot in the stomach and driven to a nearby city.

 She was later rushed to hospital after police and paramedics tracked her down but her unborn child did not survive.

 At the time of the shooting, Lieutenant Danny Reid, of Pleasant Grove police, said the “only true victim” was the unborn baby.